-These results bring us closer to solving one of the main test questions in the classification theory of abstract elementary classes (a version of which already appears as [She90, Open problem D.3(a)], see [Gro02] for history and motivation):
+These results bring us closer to solving one of the main test questions in the classification theory of abstract elementary classes7:

 Conjecture 1.4 (Shelah's categoricity conjecture).
-If K is an AEC that is categorical in unboundedly many cardinals, then K is categorical on a tail of cardinals.
+If K is an AEC that is categorical in unboundedly8 many cardinals, then K is categorical on a tail of cardinals.